PDF417/pdf417-ios/README.md

     // Set YES/NO for scanning UPCE barcode standard (default NO) [coordinatorSettings setValue:[NSNumber numberWithBool:YES] forKey:kPPRecognizeUPCEKey];
 	```

 	You can use pdf417 SDK free of change and without license key for development and non-commercial projects.
 Once you obtain a commercial license key from [www.pdf417.mobi](www.pdf417.mobi), you can set it like this:

 	```objective-c
 	// Set the license key
 	[coordinatorSettings setValue:@"Enter_License_Key_Here" forKey:kPPLicenseKey];
 	```

+    You can also set the resolution which you would like to use for barcode scanning.
+There are four different options, but you should set only one:

+    ```objective-c
+    // Set only one resolution mode
+    [coordinatorSettings setValue:[NSNumber numberWithBool:YES] forKey:kPPUseVideoPreset640x480];
+    [coordinatorSettings setValue:[NSNumber numberWithBool:YES] forKey:kPPUseVideoPresetMedium];
+    [coordinatorSettings setValue:[NSNumber numberWithBool:YES] forKey:kPPUseVideoPresetHigh];
+    [coordinatorSettings setValue:[NSNumber numberWithBool:YES] forKey:kPPUseVideoPresetHighest];
+    ```

+    As a rule of thumb, use the following values:

+    - For PDF417 barcodes with 15 or more columns, use `kPPUseVideoPresetHighest`.
+If you support iPhone 4, use this value also for barodes with 10 or more columns.
+    - For PDF417 with 5 or less columns, use `kPPUseVideoPreset640x480`
+    - Otherwise, it's recommended to use `kPPUseVideoPresetHigh`.
+This is also value the default value.

 	If the license key is valid for your application, this will automatically unlock the pdf417 SDK, remove the watermark from the camera view and enable all features to be used in your app.

 	There are more, optional settings values.
 For example: